algorandfoundation/algokit-cli/docs/features/localnet.md

 Alternatively, the Windows 10/11 Pro+ supported [Hyper-V backend](https://docs.docker.com/desktop/install/windows-install/) for Docker can be used instead of the WSL 2 backend.

+### Podman support

+If you prefer to use [Podman](https://podman.io/) as your container engine, make sure to install and configure `podman` first.
+Then you can set the default container engine to use by executing `algokit localnet config podman`.
+See [Container-based LocalNet](#container-based-localnet) for more details.

 ## Known issues

 The AlgoKit LocalNet is built with 30,000 participation keys generated and after 30,000 rounds is reached it will no longer be able to add rounds.
 At this point you can simply reset the LocalNet to continue development.
 Participation keys are slow to generate hence why they are pre-generated to improve experience.